pygame/pygame/docs/reST/ref/freetype.rst

       'bgcolor', if available.
 The alpha values for both colors are always taken into account.

-      If 'None' is passed instead of a destination sequence, a new :mod:`pygame.Surface` will be created with the required size to contain the drawn text, and using ``bgcolor`` as its background color.
-If a background color is not available, the surface will be filled with zero alpha opacity.
-Normally the returned surface has a 32 bit pixel size.
-      However, if ``bgcolor`` is ``None`` and antialiasing is disabled a two color 8 bit surface with colorkey set for the background color is returned.

-      The return value is a tuple: the target surface and the bounding rectangle giving the size and position of the rendered text within the surface.
+      The return value is a rectangle giving the size and position of the rendered text within the surface.

       If an empty string is passed for text then the returned Rect is zero width and the height of the face.
-If dest is None the returned surface is the same dimensions as the boundary rect.
 The rect will test False.

       The rendering is done using the face's default size in points and its default style, without any rotation, and taking into account faces which